ekaterinakoulak/ekaterinakoulak/README.md

-Hello, my name is **Katya** and I am currently a Research Associate at the NYU Neuroscience Institute.
+Hello, my name is **Katya** and I am currently a PhD student at Cornell studying neuroscience.

 I am **driven by beautiful design**.